Static response of deformable microchannels: A comparative modelling study: Material properties

 Raj and Sen~\cite{RS16} have used a value of $E=1.362$ MPa, based on experimental results from \cite{LSSBC09}, for their theoretical calculations.
 However, knowing the sensitivity of the Young's modulus to curing conditions, we made an attempt to find the particular curing conditions under which Liu et al.~\cite{LSSBC09} have reported their measurements.
 From the corresponding thesis \cite{L08}, we found the specific curing temperature and duration to be 80$^{\circ}$C and $1.5$ hours, respectively.
 Taking into account the curing conditions in \cite{RS16} (65$^{\circ}$C for $3.5$ hours) and factoring-in the linear relationship between the Young's modulus and the curing temperature given in \cite{JMTT14}, we estimated a value of $E=1.17$ MPa for RS1.
 For OZ4 and OZ5, a value of $1.6$ MPa (see the appendix) was chosen.
 A variation of $\pm 0.2$ MPa ($\approx 12.5-17\%$) has been considered to account for any variability in $E$ due to unaccounted factors in the experimental conditions and manufacturing techniques.

 Tables \ref{tb:params1}--\ref{tb:params3} list the values that we have estimated for the material constants ($E$ and $\nu_\mathrm{s}$).
-The flow rate $q$, the dimensionless FSI parameter $\beta := u_\mathrm{c,b}/h_0 \equiv w^4\Delta p/(Bh_0)$ (with $\tilde{\beta}:=\beta/24$, see also the relevant discussion in section~\ref{sec:results_pressure} below) introduced in \cite{CCSS17}, the compliance parameter $f_\mathrm{p}$ from \cite{RS16} given by equation~\eref{eq:fp}, the best-fit value of the parameter $\alpha$ from \cite{GEGJ06} to be used in equation~\eref{eq:q_p_gervais_dim}, and (for comparison purposes) the predicted value of $\alpha$ by equation~\eref{eq:alpha_raj} based on \cite{RDC17}, are also given in these tables for completeness and future reference.
+The flow rate $q$, the dimensionless FSI parameter $\beta := u_\mathrm{c,b}/h_0 \equiv w^4\Delta p/(Bh_0)$ (with $\tilde{\beta}:=\beta/24$ and $\Delta p$ estimated by the viscous pressure scale $\mu\ell q/(h_0^3w)$, see also the relevant discussion in section~\ref{sec:results_pressure} below) introduced in \cite{CCSS17}, the compliance parameter $f_\mathrm{p}$ from \cite{RS16} given by equation~\eref{eq:fp}, the best-fit value of the parameter $\alpha$ from \cite{GEGJ06} to be used in equation~\eref{eq:q_p_gervais_dim}, and (for comparison purposes) the predicted value of $\alpha$ by equation~\eref{eq:alpha_raj} based on \cite{RDC17}, are also given in these tables for completeness and future reference.